meyerphi/strix/doc/BUILDING.md

 ```
 cargo dist build
 ```
-Afterwards, the folder `target/dist` will be created and should contain the executable `strix` and the library `libowl.so`.
+Afterwards, the folder `target/dist` will be created and should contain the executable `strix`, which can be copied to any folder in the search path.
-To use Strix, the executable `strix` has to be invoked with `libowl.so` in the library path.

 To create and install a package for Ubuntu or Debian, use the following commands:
 ```